Your Guide to Peripheral Artery & Vein Intervention

 While generally safe, risks include bleeding or bruising at the catheter insertion site, infection, allergic reaction to the contrast dye, damage to the blood vessels, and in rare cases, kidney damage or complications from sedation.
 Your healthcare team will take steps to minimize these risks.

 Recovery varies by individual, but most patients go home the same day.
 You may experience soreness at the catheter insertion site.
-Avoid strenuous activity and follow your doctor's instructions on wound care and medication.
+Avoid strenuous activity and follow your physician's instructions on wound care and medication.
 Recovery typically involves a follow-up visit to assess the success of the procedure and adjust any medications.

 Some patients notice improvements in symptoms such as leg pain or swelling shortly after the procedure, but it can vary.
 The full benefits of the intervention may take several weeks to become evident as blood flow improves and your body heals.